 During the Test

-For the SAT essay’s graders, it will be hard to grade an illegible essay.
+For the essay’s graders, it will be hard to grade an illegible essay.
 Be sure to use your neatest handwriting.
-Also be sure that you are clearly filling in the scantron when taking the SAT.
+Also be sure that you are clearly filling in the scantron during the test.
 To make filling in the scantron easier we recommend using sharpened pencils and not mechanical pencils.

 Keep track of skipped questions